The College of Idaho logo

 Is The College of Idaho the right fit for me?

 Whether The College of Idaho is right for you depends on your academic goals, budget, lifestyle preferences, and career aspirations.
-Key factors to consider: admissions selectivity (49% admit rate), cost ($33,000/year out-of-state), campus culture in Caldwell, and available programs.
+Key factors to consider: admissions selectivity (49% admit rate), avg net price ($19,481/year after aid), campus culture in Caldwell, and available programs.
 Use CollegeCove's compare tool to weigh The College of Idaho against similar schools side-by-side.

 Ready to apply?